tokio-rs/website/content/tokio/tutorial/spawning.md

 ## `'static` bound

-When you spawn a task on the Tokio runtime, its type must be `'static`.
+When you spawn a task on the Tokio runtime, its lifetime must be `'static`.
 This means that the spawned task must not contain any references to data owned outside the task.